WHAT'S HAPPENING NOW?

 We are very interested in the ways people judge sound reproduction for accuracy and realism.
 We are not talking about conscious preferance for a degraded sound just about judging what is right.
 The human senses involve receptors or transducers followed by interpretation in the brain.
 These systems are more interested in differences (i.e. changes) than absolutes and use stored models for reference.
 All this makes the senses systems less than wholly reliable.
 Optical illusions are well known.
 Colour perception depends on the environment in which the colour is observed.
 We suspect that judgements about sound are affected by the auditioning environment (not meaning the acoustic environment) as well as by the stored reference models.
 The blindfold in the first paragraph matters.
 This is perhaps a fruitful area for scientific investigation.
 There is also the common negative reaction to anything new.
 Different tends to be percieved as different worse rather than different better.
 Many listeners are excessively loyal to existing systems which to an outsider are obviously distorted.
 To some people (not many) a truly clean sound comes as something of a shock, provoking instant rejection.
 These phenomena might go some way towards explaining why some listeners in a domestic environment perceive a truly accurate digitally sourced sound as too "raw" and the coloured sound from a record player as accurate.
 Some program material suppliers use a "sweetening" process.
 Typically this involves an analogue stage which adds a little euphonious coloration and "softens" the sound.
 This is commercial expediency at work.

 We can't over-emphasize the utility of the "good enough" concept.
 This enables the listener to enjoy a very wide range of program material without anxieties about whether further improvements in sound quality are available or needed.
+Chronic anxiety about sound quality makes the listener easy prey to the excesses of the hi-fi industry.

 (10)WHAT'S IT ALL ABOUT ANYWAY?